um4r12/Neuroimaging-SLURM-scripts/README.md

 Each directory contains:

 1. `sample.sh` - an example of the SLURM job for the neuroimaging pipeline
-2. `template.sh` - an template that can be used to generate
+2. `template.sh` - a template that can be used to generate job files

 ### Other useful neuroimaging and SLURM repos/guides/tutorials